TL;DR

 Best AI Fitness Coaches and Apps in 2026

-Kenso - Best Overall AI Coaching
+Kenso - Best Overall for Data-Driven Lifters

-- $12/month, iOS only
+- Around $9.99/month, iOS only

 Strong App - Best Value AI Features

-Solid workout tracking with basic AI programming suggestions.
+Solid workout tracking with basic progression suggestions.

 - Simple progressive overload recommendations